Thyssenkrupp: New battleground over German industrial jobs – DW – 12/11/2024

 The Ruhr Valley region was once Germany's industrial heartland with numerous coal mines and steel mills centered around the towns of Duisburg and Essen.
 After the last coal mine closed in 2018, an era came to an end leaving deep scars and the region economically depressed.

-Unemployment there is still higher than in the rest of Germany, says Gerhard Bosch, and the loss of the steel jobs "will hit Duisburg especially hard."
+Unemployment there is still higher than in the rest of Germany, said Gerhard Bosch, and the loss of the steel jobs "will hit Duisburg especially hard."

 As Germany's export-driven economy is experiencing reduced demand for its products on a global scale, it is expected to shrink for the second consecutive year, according to numerous forecasts.